Rockland County Property Distribution Attorney

 Representing clients faced with a disputed division of assets

 Property distribution can be one of the most disputed issues in a divorce.
 Understandably, both parties have emotional ties to their possessions, especially the home.
 The thought of splitting assets can be overwhelming for some.
 When emotions run high, both parties feel entitled to certain assets and often disagree on how possessions should be split.
-II, and help you through tough times.
+If you are facing a divorce with the contested issue of property distribution, contact The Law Offices of Mark Paige, P.C. for a consultation so we can help you through tough times.

 How does marital property differ from separate property?

 New York courts organize assets into one of two categories.
 Marital property is any asset brought into the marriage or acquired during the marriage.
 Separate property is a bit more complicated.
 Simply put, assets owned before the marriage that is not agreed to become marital property at the start of the marriage can be considered separate property.
 Other property that could be considered “separate” include personal injury payments, gifts, and inheritance.

 When deciding on the issue of property distribution, New York State will allocate assets in a fair and just manner.
 This is called “equitable distribution.”
 To the surprise of many divorcing couples, equitable distribution does always mean even or equal.
 New York considers many factors when deciding how to equitably distribute assets, including, but not limited to: